Skip to main content

 • Trust the batteries: master the standard library (pathlib, json, logging) before chasing third-party packages.

-Environment bring-up checklist
+Environment setup checklist

 TaskWhy it mattersResource